Policy

 • Your physical or electronic signature (typing your full legal name is acceptable for electronic submission).

 If your notice is incomplete, we may ask for additional information before acting.
-We may also request evidence of ownership or authorisation, especially where the claim relates to design assets, templates, or digital products.
+We may also request evidence of ownership or authorization, especially where the claim relates to design assets, templates, or digital products.

 5. Our response process